aspect-build/rules_js/docs/README.md

 Make sure to follow the [Style Guide](https://bazel.build/rules/bzl-style#macros) when writing a macro, since some anti-patterns can make your BUILD files difficult to change in the future.

-Like Custom Rules, Macros require you to use the starlark language, but writing a macro is much easier since it merely composes existing rules together, rather than writing any from scratch.
+Like Custom Rules, Macros require you to use the Starlark language, but writing a macro is much easier since it merely composes existing rules together, rather than writing any from scratch.
 We believe that most use cases can be accomplished with macros, and discourage you learning how to write custom rules unless you're really interested in investing time becoming a Bazel expert.